Discover & learn

 • Enhanced ability to think, comprehend and understand

-Music affects children’s mood and energises their spirit.
+Music in childhood affects mood and energises the spirit.
 Music can also help to reduce stress, relieve tension and regulate emotions.
 Who hasn’t marvelled at the effect that humming a lullaby and gently rocking has on an overtired baby or distressed child?
-Music in early childhood also provides an opportunity for children to engage in a pleasurable and shared experience.
+Music in childhood also provides an opportunity for children to engage in a pleasurable and shared experience.
 It connects children with their peers, adults and their environment, supporting their developing social skills and attention span.

 Baby playing music on xylophone